hiibolt/KnowledgeBase/pages/Pendulum Periods Lab Report.md

 - # Conclusion
   I enjoyed this lab.
 It was simple, it used coding but not overly so, and it did a fantastic job of illustrating why mass and angular displacement don't affect period!

   I believe that more labs should be like this, where common misconceptions about certain variables are disproven by getting data that doesn't change when said variable is the independent variable.
-This allows
+This allows students to *see* the misconception that they're otherwise wired to think.
+This is the type of 'hands-on learning' I believe in, and it's the type that makes me enjoy physics.